dirkkelly/dirkkelly/content/america/resist-donald-turmp.md

 ---
 date: 2017-04-05 00:00:00 +0000
-title: Resist
+title: America, Resist Donald Trump
-tags:
+tags: [America, Resist, Donald Trump]
-- America
-- Donald Trump
-- Resist
-type: 2017
+aliases: [/2017/04/resist/]
 ---

 I will begin to resist by writing more.

 Trump is proving to be the perfect distraction for the Republican party, he creates